Your SORN Questions Answered

 So first things first, ‘SORN’ stands for Statutory Off Road Notification.

-A statutory off road notification is used to inform the Driver and Vehicle Licence Agency (DVLA) you are registering a vehicle as off-road.
-This ensures you no longer required to tax or insure it, so it can save you a fair bit if you know you won’t be driving the vehicle for some time.
+A statutory off-road notification is used to inform the Driver and Vehicle Licence Agency (DVLA) that you are registering a vehicle as off-road.
+This ensures you are no longer required to tax or insure it, so it can save you a fair bit if you know you won’t be driving the vehicle for some time.

 Why would you SORN a car?